-There is a 5 km’s trail called the music trail that goes through more than 30 musical spots of the city.
+There is a 5 km trail, called the music trail that goes through more than 30 musical spots in the city.
 It is marked with stainless steel markers in the shape of musical notes on the ground along with a board explaining the place in both German and English.
 You can simply follow the marks and learn about the musical heritage of the city.
-Spots include churches, opera houses, Musical Instruments Museum, concert halls, archives, monuments and houses of musicians.
-Some of the famous names of Leipzig Music heritage include Bach, Mendelssohn, Schumann, Wagner, Mahler, and Greig.
+Spots include churches, opera houses, the Musical Instruments Museum, concert halls, archives, monuments, and houses of musicians.
+Some of the famous names of the Leipzig Music heritage include Bach, Mendelssohn, Schumann, Wagner, Mahler, and Greig.

-My journey of Leipzig city began with a hearty meal at Panorama Restaurant that as its name suggests gives the panoramic view of the city.
-From its rooftop, you can admire the green cover of the city, its rail lines, spires of its churches, its black and red slanted roofs.
+My journey to the city began with a hearty meal at Panorama Restaurant that as its name suggests gives a panoramic view of the city.
+From its rooftop, you can admire the green cover of the city, its rail lines, the spires of its churches, and its black and red slanted roofs.
 And maybe identify some of its landmarks if you know its history and geography a bit.

-The St Nicholas Church at Leipzig is known for the peaceful revolution that began in 1982 and eventually led to the fall of Berlin wall in 1989.
-Interiors of this church are soothing with pale pink tall pillars with pistachio green treetops and white furniture.
+The St Nicholas Church in the city is known for the peaceful revolution that began in 1982 and eventually led to the fall of the Berlin wall in 1989.
+The interiors of this church are soothing with pale pink tall pillars pistachio green treetops and white furniture.
 A similar pillar in white standing by the side of the church marks the place where the revolution began.
-Metal plaque on the floor with multiple footmarks and date of October 09, 1989 marked on it commemorates the revolution that began here at this spot.
+Metal plaque on the floor with multiple footmarks and the date of October 09, 1989, marked on it commemorates the revolution that began here at this spot.

-The business or trade has always patronized Art, and Leipzig is a living example of that.
-It was a city of traders since the times of Holy Roman Empire.
+Business or trade has always patronized Art, and this city is a living example of that.
+It was a city of traders since the times of the Holy Roman Empire.
 It still holds an annual trade fair that is popularly referred to as the mother of trade fairs.
-Many of the present buildings that are now shopping centers or restaurants were traders or trading houses called passages.
-They can be identified through an open courtyard in the middle that was supposed to be the place to unload the horse drawn carriages.
+Many of the present buildings that are now shopping centers or restaurants were trader’s or trading houses called passages.
+They can be identified through an open courtyard in the middle that was supposed to be the place to unload the horse-drawn carriages.
 The gates are just wide enough to let these carriages come in.
 We visited a couple of them and saw some interesting artwork on the walls of these passages.

-We finished our sojourn with sumptuous dinner at story rich Auerbachs Keller, but that is a story for another day.
+We finished our sojourn with a sumptuous dinner at story-rich Auerbachs Keller, but that is a story for another day.

-Recommend you read following Germany Tourist Attractions on my Travel Blog.
+Recommend you read the following Germany Tourist Attractions on my Travel Blog.